HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **(I) Cluster information**

-- Select the cluster mode of the deployed cluster, and the input parameters of different modes are different.
+Select the cluster mode of the deployed cluster, and the input parameters of different modes are different.

-- The cluster name cannot be duplicated with the current existing compute node cluster name.
+The cluster name cannot be duplicated with the current existing compute node cluster name.

-- The cluster network segment appears as the network segment to which the compute node belongs when the "Cluster Mode" is "Multi-Node".
+The cluster network segment appears as the network segment to which the compute node belongs when the "Cluster Mode" is "Multi-Node".
 The format is: IP/subnet mask length, for example, 192.168.200.0/24.
 This parameter can be viewed or modified in server.xml.

-- The communication port appears as the port used for communication between multiple compute nodes in the deployed cluster only when the "Cluster Mode" is "Multi-Node".
+The communication port appears as the port used for communication between multiple compute nodes in the deployed cluster only when the "Cluster Mode" is "Multi-Node".
 This parameter can be viewed or modified in server.xml.

-- "Set ConfigDB Manually" is not checked by default and is not required to be filled in.
+"Set ConfigDB Manually" is not checked by default and is not required to be filled in.
 Only when the added compute node cannot connect to the management port (usually 3325), the user needs to manually specify the configDB address.

-- Set ConfigDB Manually specifies that configDB needs to select the configDB replication mode and the configDB address needs to be filled in according to the given example.
+Set ConfigDB Manually specifies that configDB needs to select the configDB replication mode and the configDB address needs to be filled in according to the given example.
 The configDB username and configDB password refer to the account and password connecting configDB instance.

+> !Note
+>
-**Note**: Any configDB in the replication mode strongly requires that the configDB connection address in server.xml shall be consistent with the IP address of the server where the actual configDB is located.
+> Any configDB in the replication mode strongly requires that the configDB connection address in server.xml shall be consistent with the IP address of the server where the actual configDB is located.
 It cannot be configured as 127.0.0.1 or localhost, so as mainly to prevent the risk of misjudging the actual address when the management platform obtains multiple configDB addresses in case that the management platform and the compute node service are not on the same service..

 **(II) Compute node**

-1. Different "Cluster Mode" displays different compute node records need to be configured.
+Different "Cluster Mode" displays different compute node records need to be configured.
 The "Single Node" mode only needs to configure one record.
 The "Master/Slave Node" mode needs to configure one master record and one slave record.
 The "Multi-Node" mode needs to configure at least three records, up to nine records.

-2. The fields with red * must be filled in, including: compute node name, hostname, username, password, service port and management port
+The fields with red \* must be filled in, including: compute node name, hostname, username, password, service port and management port

-3. The fields without red * may not be filled in, but when **the compute node cluster is in the master/slave mode**, users are recommended to fill in these parameter values because they may be used for high availability rebuilding and high availability switch later.
+The fields without red \* may not be filled in, but when **the compute node cluster is in the master/slave mode**, users are recommended to fill in these parameter values because they may be used for high availability rebuilding and high availability switch later.

-4. After filling in the compute node name, test whether the compute node can be connected via the \[Test] button.
+After filling in the compute node name, test whether the compute node can be connected via the \[Test] button.
 The connection exception and successful connection are shown in the following figure:

 ![](assets/hotdb-management/image17.png)

 ![](assets/hotdb-management/image18.png)

+When the number of existing compute node clusters (including those with stopped monitoring and normal monitoring) has reached the number of available compute node clusters authorized by the platform license, if you click \[Add Cluster] on the cluster management page, it will prompt: `"Add is not allowed because the number of available compute node cluster groups authorized by the platform is exceeded."`

+> !Note
+>
-Note: for more notes on DR mode and multi-node mode, you can refer to the supporting documents including [Installation and Deployment](install-and-deployment.md), [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md).
+> for more notes on DR mode and multi-node mode, you can refer to the supporting documents including [Installation and Deployment](install-and-deployment.md), [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md).

 #### High availability switch